chloe-tan/skyharbor-distinguish/README.md

 ## Installation

 Extension is currently published on the Chrome Web Store but with Unlisted settings.
-To install, unlisted installation link [here](https://chrome.google.com/webstore/detail/skyharbor-distinguish/pfopcelfpgcjmmicigbgjhlgmlphgplp/preview?hl=en&authuser=0).
+To install, access the link [here](https://chrome.google.com/webstore/detail/skyharbor-distinguish/pfopcelfpgcjmmicigbgjhlgmlphgplp/preview?hl=en&authuser=0).